Link building image

 Sometimes, it’s a matter of timing and publishers have to go with the first pitch they get.
 Ideas for content can get dropped at the last minute.
 Your quote might not quite match the tone of the article.

-I speak from experience here – I’ve submitted a lot of quotes in the hope of getting HARO backlinks that have come to nothing at all.
+I speak from experience here – I’ve submitted a lot of quotes in the hope of getting backlinks that have come to nothing at all.

 All you can do is keep trying.
 When you get that coveted backlink, it will be worth your time.

-So… is HARO worth it?
+So… are journalist request sites worth it?

 It’s not just a case of sending a generic quote to multiple publishers and crossing your fingers.

-Quality is better than quantity when it comes to link building.
 Choose requests that are relevant and that you’re an authority in, and you’ll be better equipped to craft a high-quality pitch.